Flow the movie: A story of a triumph and hope

-I've been wanting to watch Flow, the award winning animated film by Gints Zilbalodis the moment it came out.
-Unfortunately, it didn't hit local theaters in Iloilo City and it was not available on online streaming platforms in our region.
-During the last week of April, I was beyond excited to learn that Film Development Council of the Philippines included Flow in their I Animate festival line-up of notable and award winning animated films for screening in selected SM Cinema and Cinematheque Centres nationwide.
-I watched a 6 PM screening after work.
-I enjoyed the movie so much that I decided to watch it again on the next screening date.
-Just like any unforgettable film, Flow is worth watching over and over again.
+I've been wanting to watch Flow, the award winning animated film by Gints Zilbalodis the moment it came out in cinemas.
+Unfortunately, it didn't hit local theaters in Iloilo City and was not available on online streaming platforms in our region.
+During the last week of April, I was beyond excited to learn that Film Development Council of the Philippines included Flow in their I Animate festival line-up of notable and award winning animated films scheduled for screening in selected SM Cinema and Cinematheque Centres nationwide.
+I watched a 6PM screening at Cinematheque Iloilo and enjoyed the virtually empty 74-seater theater all to myself.
+Ten minutes into the movie, I realized it was dialogue-free, wordless movie that relied heavily on rich ambient soundscape and a stirring musical score.
+Needless to say, the movie was highly entertaining, powerful and emotionally engaging that I decided to watch it again on the next screening date.
+During the second screening, I took notice of the nuances, details and minutiae that I missed during the first screening.

 Flow's greatest charm lies in its ability to connect with viewers without the need to anthropomorphize animals or rely on glossy Disney like animation quality.
 The movie has the aesthetics of a video game combined with a dreamy Ghibli feel.
 It is visually hypnotic in combination with dramatic musical scoring that pulls in the viewers to ride a crescendo of strong and complex emotions.